ShapeWorld

 How organisms, including humans, express themselves is a function of the above symbiosis; what they express is the result of their cognitive processes.

 Given the complexity relationships between the two it would be useless trying to impose a human-type language upon a system that does not have the appropriate complexity to process information and expect the result to manifest itself as a linguistic framework requiring a degree of complexity the system simply does not have.
 Therefore the current attempts at human-like sentences coming from an AI-based algorithm are based on code sequences which have been designed by programmers; they are a top-down implementation (which is not to diminish the programmers' skill).
-A truly artificial mind however creates output that comes from within, a bottom-up approach.
+A truly artificial mind however creates output that comes from within, a bottom-up approach (hence the label 'emergent AI').
 Just as any organism has its own language because that's what has emerged over the millennia.
 And so to ShapeWorld.

 Since our AI program features cognitive dynamics yet answers to formal algorithms in the form of computer code, it makes sense (at least in my opinion) to use a language that is similarly constructed.
 There is the formality of the code, but there also needs to be a flexibility which is responsive to the virtually infinite variety the AI engine is capable of at its own level of complexity.